hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. The built-in VPN client in Windows may not support IKEv2 fragmentation.
 On some networks, this can cause the connection to fail or have other issues.
 You may instead try the <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode.
 1. If using the strongSwan Android VPN client, you must <a href="https://github.com/hwdsl2/setup-ipsec-vpn#upgrade-libreswan" target="_blank">upgrade Libreswan</a> on your server to version 3.26 or above.
+1. Ubuntu 18.04 and CentOS users may encounter the error "The password you entered is incorrect" when trying to import the generated `.p12` file into Windows.
+This is due to a bug in `NSS`.
+Read more <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues/414#issuecomment-460430354" target="_blank">here</a>.
 1. Connecting multiple IKEv2 clients simultaneously from behind the same NAT (e.g. home router) is not supported at this time.
 For this use case, please instead use <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode.

 ## References